vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-health-and-prosperity.md

 ## Happier and healthier

 Without the pressure to make money at any cost, we will live healthier, fuller and more balanced lives – for less money!
-Not only will the play- ing field of our economy be level, it will be in excellent condition and support innovation and prosperity.
+Not only will the playing field of our economy be level, it will be in excellent condition and support innovation and prosperity.
 Everything will cost less, debt will diminish, and taxes can be lower.
 This is a profound change.